mirsat1/articonf-tac/README.md

-# articonf-tac
+# Tool for Analytics and Cognition
-Tool for analytics and cognition
+It provides guided analytics by coupling with inputs from TIC to social media consumer, prosumers and businesses, aggregating contextualised data over spatial-temporal boundaries based on socio-cultural abstraction and extracting knowledge.